damonlynch/rapid-photo-downloader/README.md

   python install.py --virtual-env
 ```

-Once the program is installed, you can then deactivate the virtual
+Once installed, you can then deactivate the virtual
 environment with the deactivate command:

 ```bash